 This course analyses the evolution of science fiction from its early origins to the present.
 Fantastic and futuristic elements of plot are examined as social commentary.
 A variety of styles in several genres are studied, including traditional science fiction, fantasy, horror and cyberpunk.
-This course fulfills part of the Literature concentration requirement.
 Prerequisite: ENG1020 or ENG1920.
 (WI) (HO) Quarter Credit Hours 4.5